Pitt Meadows, British Columbia, Canada: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be sure to pick the correct type.
-The vast majority of adapters currently available are simply plugs and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types A and B. It's important that you pick the correct kind.
+The majority of adapters currently sold are just plugs and require your devices to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most locations.

 Make your flight more comfortable with an airplane phone mount